rgwch/elexis-3-core/readme.md

 * modified extinfo fields

+* medication ui:
+  * a bit more responsive
-* more user feedback on long running operations
+  * more user feed back on long running operations

 ## See also